RarelyCharlie/rarelycharlie.github.io/glossary.md

 An automatic system intended to prevent the use of certain words or phrases.
 Also, to edit certain words and phrases after they have been used to make it look as if they were not used, or to delete information after it has been published to make it look as if it was not published.

 # chat
-A system that people can use to send ~~messages|message~~ to each other with very little delay, so that the effect is quite like a real life conversation.
+A system that people can use to send ~~messages/message~~ to each other with very little delay, so that the effect is quite like a real life conversation.
 Or a ~~conversation~~ using such a system.
 Usually implies a ~~1-to-1 chat~~.

 # chatroom
 A system designed to allow many people to ~~chat~~ to each other at the same time.
 7 Cups contains many chatrooms, each of them intended for particular topics or groups of participants.